 The steering wheel sensor keeps the steering wheel in line with the car’s wheels.
 With the help of the sensor, the car knows which way you turn the steering wheel based on the input given by the steering angle sensor.

-The sensor can lose contact due to a poor connection, leading to the illumination of the light.
+The sensor can lose contact due to a poor connection, causing the ESP BAS light to show up on your dashboard.
 It could also mean that the sensor has failed.

 2. Bad Wheel Speed Sensor